 Any person who engages in conduct prohibited by this policy may be ejected from school property.
-The person is also subject to being denied admission to school events or meetings for up to one calendar year.
-18
+The person is also subject to being denied admission to school property, including school events or meetings, for a period of time to be determined by the Superintendent or his/her designee.
+18[Note: For individuals that should not be on District property, we recommend issuing letters of no trespass.]